uppedtrout/Better-config/README.md

 Seal:
 The Third Name is MARUTUKKU
 Master of the Arts of Protection, chained the Mad God at the Battle.
 Sealed the Ancient Ones in their Caves, behind the Gates.
 Possesses the ARRA star.
-This is his Seal:Downloaded from www.holybooks.com The Fourth Name is BARASHAKUSHU
+This is his Seal:
+The Fourth Name is BARASHAKUSHU
 Worker of Miracles.
 The kindest of the Fifty, and the most beneficent.
 The Word used at his Calling is BAALDURU.
 This is his Seal: